usmanmughal11/i2c-library/docs/getting-started/themes.md

 ### Detecting the User's Color Scheme Preference

-Shoelace doesn't try to auto-detect the user's light/dark mode preference.
+i2c-Library doesn't try to auto-detect the user's light/dark mode preference.
 This should be done at the application level.
 As a best practice, to provide a dark theme in your app, you should:

 - Check for [`prefers-color-scheme`](https://stackoverflow.com/a/57795495/567486) and use its value by default
 - Allow the user to override the setting in your app
 - Remember the user's preference and restore it on subsequent logins

-Shoelace avoids using the `prefers-color-scheme` media query because not all apps support dark mode, and it would break things for the ones that don't.
+i2c-Library avoids using the `prefers-color-scheme` media query because not all apps support dark mode, and it would break things for the ones that don't.